Introduction to our Customer Service Plan and Services for Persons with Disabilities

 When allowing passengers to disembark, if feasible, we will give passengers with disabilities, and their support person, service animal or emotional support animal (if any) the opportunity to disembark first.

-For all flights, to, from or within Canada, in accordance with the Canadian Regulations, we will use reasonable efforts to provide convenient and comfortable service to all customers in cases of tarmac delays.
-Specifically, we will provide:
+For all flights to, from and within Canada, in accordance with the Air Passenger Protection Regulations, we will use reasonable efforts to provide convenient and comfortable service to all customers in cases of tarmac delays.
+Specifically, we will provide passengers with the following, free of charge:

 - Access to lavatories in working order;